pbella/OMeta-Cuis/README.md

 # Overview

-OMeta/Cuis started as a port of OMeta/Squeak to Cuis but is quickly turning into a bit more so naming it OMeta/Cuis and moving it to its own repository reflects that.
+OMeta/Cuis started as a port of OMeta/Squeak to Cuis but has turned into a bit more so naming it OMeta/Cuis and moving it to its own repository reflects that.
 It is intended to be compatible with OMeta/Squeak where possible so most existing grammars should work without changes.
 One additional benefit to having its own repository is that it is now possible to include add-on parsers without cluttering up my Cuis-Ports repository.

+The main project page at http://randomsamples.info/project/OMetaCuis has more documation and tutorials.

 # Installation

-A. Download Cuis5.0-3192 or later
+A. Download Cuis5.0-3348 or later

 B. Pull down the OMeta*.st files from https://github.com/pbella/OMeta-Cuis

 C. File in in the following sequence

-	1. OMeta2Preload.st
-	2. OMeta2.pck.st
+	1. OMeta2.pck.st
-	3. OMeta2Extensions.pck.st (optional)
+	2. OMeta2Extensions.pck.st (optional)
-	4. OMeta2Examples.pck.st (optional)
+	3. OMeta2Examples.pck.st (optional)
-	5. OMeta2Tests.pck.st (optional)
+	4. OMeta2Tests.pck.st (optional)

-	(Items 2-5 can be loaded automatically via dependencies by loading OMeta2Tests)
+	(Items 1-3 can be loaded automatically via dependencies by loading OMeta2Tests)

 D. Check examples in the OMeta2Examples class (for more examples, see class comments in OMeta2Examples category, for a more detailed look at OMeta syntax see OMeta2StepByStepTests)